sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 The target is designed using business-oriented rules based on customer engagement patterns.

-The final target definition is currently under development.
+The final target definition is ready

-The prediction period is planned to be 120 days - client's activity during this period (last 120 days) defines to which group he/she belongs.
+The prediction period is 120 days - client's activity during this period (last 120 days) defines to which group he/she belongs.

 Planned customer segmentation: